SCATTERED AFTERNOON SHOWERS... THUNDER POSSIBLE

 Your First Alert Weather Forecast:

-Areas of fog near the Upper Michigan border will fade away this morning.
-Otherwise skies will turn partly sunny across northeast Wisconsin.
-The morning will probably be dry, but all bets are off for this afternoon.
-As a cool front slices through northeast Wisconsin, we’ll get a round of scattered showers.
-An isolated thunderstorm or two is possible, but the risk of severe weather is LOW.
-These showers will be gone as we reach sunset, although a couple more showers could pass through the area later tonight.
+A cold front is pushing its way through Wisconsin this afternoon from West to East brining the possibility for scattered showers to the area.
+Isolated thunderstorms are also possible, but the risk of severe weather is LOW.
+These showers will be gone as we reach sunset, although a couple more light showers could pass through the area later tonight.

 Temperatures will be comfortable this afternoon.
-Highs will be mainly in the low to mid 60s.
-Some 50s are possible along the lakeshore.
+Highs will be mainly in the low to mid 60s with even some upper 60s in areas west of Green Bay.
+Some 50s are possible along the northern lakeshore.
 As the cool front comes through late today, a breezy northwest wind will pick up, ushering in some slightly cooler weather into Friday.
+Friday’s temperatures will top out in the upper 50s for most.

-However, the weekend looks warmer, especially on Saturday.
+This weekend looks warmer, especially on Saturday.
 High temperatures will soar into the 70s away from Lake Michigan!
 Sunday doesn’t look quite as warm though, but it’s hard to complain with the 60s.
 In general, the weekend looks partly cloudy.
 Isolated showers are possible on Saturday, with maybe a thundershower Saturday evening.
 Rain and thunderstorms are more likely late on Sunday, with the wet weather wrapping up Monday morning.
+The threat for severe weather on Sunday does look low at this time.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.